amanzi/amanzi/doc/input_spec/AmanziNativeSpecV5.rst

 Other parameters
 -----------------

-The other parameters useful for developers are:
+The other parameters that can be used by developers include

 * `"enable internal tests`" [string] various internal tests will be executed during the run time.
 The default value is `"no`".